ohnoitsyou/automata-spark/README.md

-# Automata plugin for spark
+# Spark plugin for Automata

 Plugin for my Automata framework for connecting to the Spark Cloud